 A. If the past is any indication, then the answer is a really great group of kids.
 If you want specific names, however, we will not give out a list of registered participants for privacy reasons.
 We are happy to provide you with an idea of the types of kids we have, and more general information like what schools they go to and where they live.
 Chances are that if you sign up, your friends may do so as well.
 Your best bet is to give us a call and we will be happy to discuss the types of kids we have and whether Achva is right for you.

 A. No, not everyone.
 Every summer we end up rejecting a few.
 But the vast majority of the people who apply for Achva are accepted and make wonderful participants.
 Achva requires two written recommendations and carefully screens all applicants by checking references.
 We know that what makes Achva great is not just where we go but the caliber of the participants.

-Q. What if I need to leave the program early?
+Q. What if I need to leave the tour early?

 A. If you need to leave a little early, we can usually accommodate.
 Please give us a call to discuss your situation.
-A family simcha or family vacation should not stand in the way of attending the rest of an Achva program.
+A family simcha or family vacation should not stand in the way of attending an Achva program.

 Q. How much time is spent on the bus?

 A. Achva’s programs are travel programs and that means we move around a lot.
 Generally, that travel is by bus.
-However, the number one misconception about Achva is that we spend all day long on a bus.
+However, the number one misconception about Achva is that we spend all day on a bus.
 The vast majority of the day is spent at sites and attractions.
 We make every effort to minimize unnecessary time on the bus.
-Many kids find the bus rides fun and a chance to relax, socialize, listen to music or watch movies.
-Buses in America have bathrooms for emergencies though frequent stops are made anyway.
+Many kids find the bus rides fun and a chance to relax, socialize, listen to music or watch shows.
+Buses in America have bathrooms for emergencies in addition to the frequent rest area stops.
 Overall, participants feel the bus rides are actually a fun part of the trip.

 Q. What if I am taking medication?